 Calculate how many years of income your family would need to maintain their lifestyle.
 Many experts recommend 10-15 times your annual income, but your specific situation might require more or less.

 Include your mortgage, car loans, credit card debt, and any other outstanding loans.
 Your life insurance should at least cover these obligations to prevent your family from inheriting debt.
+The average American mortgage balance now stands at $258,214 as of mid-2025, and the average household carrying revolving credit card debt owes approximately $10,815 — both figures worth building into your coverage calculation.

 Consider future costs like:

 Don’t overlook coverage for stay-at-home parents.
 While they may not earn an income, the services they provide (childcare, household management, transportation) would be expensive to replace.
+Childcare alone now costs an average of $17,264 per child per year nationally, with costs running considerably higher in major metro areas.

 Several factors influence your premium rates: